nhoening/StoSim/doc/tut/sub.rst

         and they are not able to extract higher profits overall.
         This is different when the dilemma is not really a Prisoners Dilemma, but reward and temptation are the same.
-Cooperation started arounf 0.5 and basically stays the same.
-However, there is an interesting bump at the beginning of the simulation ...
+Cooperation started around 0.5 and basically stays the same.
+However, there is an interesting bump at the beginning of the simulation which we can call an orientation phase ...